openmultiplayer/web/docs/scripting/functions/GetPlayerColor.md

 :::warning

-GetPlayerColor will return nothing (0) unless SetPlayerColor has been used first.Click HERE for a fix.
+GetPlayerColor will return nothing (0) unless SetPlayerColor has been used first.
+Click [HERE](../tutorials/colorfix.md) for a fix.

 :::